MihindumSLiyanage/Task_Capital-Placement/README.md

 - Run the application and test the CRUD APIs using Swagger (or tools like Postman).
 - Refer to the API documentation for endpoint details.

+## Object Reference
+- Employee →  This likely represents an employer who creates programs and manages application forms.
+The `/api/employee` endpoints handle CRUD operations for employees.
+- Questions → This represents a question within an application form.
+The `/api/questions` endpoints handle CRUD operations for questions.
+- Answer →  This represents a candidate's answer to a specific question within a submitted application using `/api/answer` API.

+## Possible Relationships
+- An Employee can create many Questions.
+(One-to-Many)
+- A Question belongs to one Employee.
+(One-to-Many)
+- A Question can have many Answers from different candidates.
+(One-to-Many)

 ## API Reference

 | Endpoint | HTTP Method     | Result                |